• Skip to primary navigation

 Quinoa Tabbouleh Salad with Chickpeas in a big bowl ready to be shared.

-Do you meal prep on Sunday?
-Having a hearty salad prepped and ready to go on Sunday helps me ease into the work-week ahead.
-I’m not scrambling at the last-minute to pack lunches or to find something healthy to eat come lunch time… it’s right there waiting in the fridge, ready to go.
+Do you meal prep?
+If you do, this is the ideal salad to make!
+Having a hearty salad prepped and ready to go helps me make better choices come lunchtime.
+I’m not scrambling at the last minute for lunch or to find something that’s better for me to eat… it’s right there waiting in the fridge, ready to go.

 A Bag of Quinoa with other fresh ingredients ready to make Tabbouleh Salad with Chickpeas Sliced cherry tomatoes on a cutting board.
 Dicing and deseeding cucumber on a cutting board.
 Tri-Color Quinoa in a blue bowl.